 Tom Brady taking decision over future 'day by day' after Tampa Bay Buccaneers playoff exit

-While Tom Brady was non-committal on his NFL future, Tampa Bay Buccaneers head coach Bruce Arians confirmed he would be back on the sideline next season.
+While Tom Brady was non-committal on his NFL future, Tampa Bay Buccaneers head coach Bruce Arians confirmed he would be back on the sideline next season; Arians also said he will give Brady time to decide his future

 Tom Brady neither confirmed nor denied whether he would still be playing in the NFL next season as he attempted to process the blockbuster finale that saw the Tampa Bay Buccaneers' Super Bowl defence end in defeat to the Los Angeles Rams.